singularity-code/scim-endpoint/README.md

 The storage implementation class can be changed to the one you implemented.

-For the JWT on forgerock openidm, just point the endpoint to http://localhost:8090/scim/v2/token and use the credentials from the application.properties.
+For the token/JWT on forgerock openidm, just point the endpoint to http://localhost:8090/scim/v2/token and use the credentials from the application.properties.